| April 25, 2005 Act Providing Short-Term H-2B Relief Passes in SenateBy an impressive vote of 94-6 yesterday, the Senate passed the “Save

 and detection fee on employers filing H-2B petitions on behalf of foreign

+workers.
 Importantly, the Act could potentially free up a significant amount of

 H-2B numbers, as the current H-2B program has a cap of 66,000.
 As reported